-EBC, Kalapatthar Trek And Island Peak Climbing is surprising that for the past 200 years, the Himalayan peaks have become a wonder in them.
-The peaks have the mystical power to draw adventurers, mountaineering aficionados and the cultural enthusiasts to their folds.
+EBC, Kalapatthar Trek, And Island Peak Climbing are surprising that for the past 200 years, the Himalayan peaks have become a wonder in them.
+The peaks have the mystical power to draw adventurers, mountaineering aficionados, and cultural enthusiasts to their folds.

-The Everest Region has many attractions with challenges for some adventure seeker who really desire for thrilling and challenging activity.
-For these adventure seeker, we AMN treks organize this special trek of EBC, Kalapatthar Trek And Island Peak Climbing for them.
-The region has much to offer in terms of the intermingling of the Tibetan and Nepali culture and also the different lifestyles of the Highlanders.
+The Everest Region has many attractions with challenges for some adventure seekers who really desire thrilling and challenging activities.
+For these adventure seekers, we AMN treks organize this special trek of EBC, Kalapatthar Trek, And Island Peak Climbing for them.
+The region has much to offer in terms of the intermingling of the Tibetan and Nepali cultures and also the different lifestyles of the Highlanders.
 Lukla is an entry into the mystical and magical world of the Himalayan people.
 The surrounding area of the Base Camp is stunningly isolated and wild, with no human settlement in sight for a far distance.
 The stark rugged terrain is so intermingled with the cultural ethos of the local Sherpa community that a trip to this region is a class by itself.
 Many envisage and relate this region with climbing and trekking.

 Climbing Island Peak (6189m) is a challenging task.
 You even need to get acclimatized to the prevailing weather conditions before attempting.
 And to get used to the area and its varied shades, we first trek through the Himalayan Khumbu.